-Well, this: I’ve been coaching a manager who’s trying to improve his listening skills.
-He tends to repeat himself in meetings, and hasn’t been attentive to others.
-So first we worked on awareness: yes, he’s aware that he doesn’t listen well and that he repeats himself.
-That’s good.
+I’ve been coaching a manager who is trying to improve his listening skills.
+He tends to repeat himself in meetings, and isn’t attentive to others.
+So first we worked on his awareness: he’s aware that he doesn’t listen well and that he repeats himself.
 This may seem obvious, but I pointed out that in order to listen better you have to stop talking.
 I wondered what led him to keep on talking, so I asked: What do you think is behind that?